KendallTapani/Windows-Server-Homelab/README.md

 # Windows-Server-Homelab
 This is documentation of a fully setup test environment, with Windows Server 2022, 5+ machines, and 1000+ users in Active directory.
-This setup is what I use to test advanced scripting in the windows environment
+This setup is what I use to test advanced scripting in the windows environment.
 <br/>

 ### 1. Created Server and Client Machines